Daf LaKorei

 Refuah Sheleima:

-Shlomo Ben Naiomi, Leib ben Toiba, Magdolena Szigeti, Michael Weisblatt, Meir Kadosh, Zita Yakubovich, Samuel Richmond, Melissa Nosomowitz, Eugene Galpert, Lisa Weiselberg, Ann Bieber, Louis Gross, Lawrence & Carol Kaufman, Louis Kirsch, Florence Birnbaum, Binyamin Joyce, Miriam Kindler, Breindy Teitelbaum, Avraham Daniel ben Devorah Tova, Tzilia Adamsky, Alex ben Leah, Helene Galletta, Gitel bat Sarah, Esther bat Janja, Anne Chesler, Irina bat Bayla, Erica bat Tila Elka, Tzipora bat Rajzi, Malka Shoshana bat Batya Nechama, Rochale Batya bat Chana Masha, Ronie ben Tzipora, Rivfka Deborah bat Gitel, Adam Meister, Pesach ben Bayla, Sima Rochel bat Yehudit, Benjamina Bat Necha, Efrat bas Shoshana, Shmuel Meltser ben Raizel, Menachem Mendel ben Rivkawolf, Shaya Eisen, Rachel Dvorah bat Tova, Miryam bat Shoshana, Harvey Hecker, Shlomo ben Shifrah, Ruth bat Emili, Rivka Chasha bas Tzivia Leah, Golda bas Feiga, Chaim Rachmiel ben Yitzchok, Zypora bat Malamed, David Schor, Tzipora bat Velved Adamsky, William Schwartz, Yechiel Yaakov ben Tzivia Leah, Margalit Sara Efrat bat Katoon, Chaya Sofya Sara bat Mera, Yisroel Dovid ben Batya, Avraham Ber ben Pesaa Bluma, Chana Frjda bat Judyt, Monachem Mendel ben Laya, Moishe ben Laya, Asher ben Yael, Rivka bat Sara, Felix Reydler, Allegra bat Rika, Boruch Yitzhock Elimelech ben Nechama.
-Rochel bat Batia, Yaakov ben Chaya Sarah, Shmuel Yackov ben Rivkah Tehillah, Sarah bat Sivan, Albert Kadosh, Sarah bat Chaya, Reuven ben Chana Leah
+Shlomo Ben Naiomi, Leib ben Toiba, Magdolena Szigeti, Michael Weisblatt, Meir Kadosh, Zita Yakubovich, Samuel Richmond, Melissa Nosomowitz, Eugene Galpert, Lisa Weiselberg, Ann Bieber, Louis Gross, Lawrence & Carol Kaufman, Louis Kirsch, Florence Birnbaum, Binyamin Joyce, Miriam Kindler, Breindy Teitelbaum, Avraham Daniel ben Devorah Tova, Tzilia Adamsky, Alex ben Leah, Helene Galletta, Gitel bat Sarah, Esther bat Janja, Anne Chesler, Irina bat Bayla, Erica bat Tila Elka, Tzipora bat Rajzi, Malka Shoshana bat Batya Nechama, Rochale Batya bat Chana Masha, Ronie ben Tzipora, Rivfka Deborah bat Gitel, Adam Meister, Pesach ben Bayla, Sima Rochel bat Yehudit, Benjamina Bat Necha, Efrat bas Shoshana, Shmuel Meltser ben Raizel, Menachem Mendel ben Rivkawolf, Shaya Eisen, Rachel Dvorah bat Tova, Miryam bat Shoshana, Harvey Hecker, Shlomo ben Shifrah, Ruth bat Emili, Rivka Chasha bas Tzivia Leah, Golda bas Feiga, Chaim Rachmiel ben Yitzchok, Zypora bat Malamed, David Schor, Tzipora bat Velved Adamsky, William Schwartz, Yechiel Yaakov ben Tzivia Leah, Margalit Sara Efrat bat Katoon, Chaya Sofya Sara bat Mera, Yisroel Dovid ben Batya, Avraham Ber ben Pesaa Bluma, Chana Frjda bat Judyt, Monachem Mendel ben Laya, Asher ben Yael, Rivka bat Sara, Felix Reydler, Allegra bat Rika, Boruch Yitzhock Elimelech ben Nechama.
+Rochel bat Batia, Yaakov ben Chaya Sarah, Shmuel Yackov ben Rivkah Tehillah, Sarah bat Sivan, Albert Kadosh, Sarah bat Chaya, Reuven ben Chana Leah, Avraham Tsvi ben Brynah, Luba bas Machla, Michael Yosef ben Chaya Tzivya

 Baruch Hashem, some of the above are nearing full recovery.